Energy in Iran: Wind

 In 2020 there were just over 300 MW of wind power, less than 1% of installed capacity.
 The east is suitable to build more, and wind there matches annual demand variation, being higher in spring and summer.

 Geothermal

+Iran is the 9th largest geothermal energy producer in the world.

-According to global tectonics Iran is impacted by subduction of the Arabian Plate under the Central Iranian Plate and four thrust faults: two that make the Southern Caspian Sea Depression and two in the north of Iran, part of the Caucasian Range.
+According to global tectonics Iran is impacted by subduction of the Arabian Plate under the Central Iranian Plate and four thrust faults: two that make the Southern Caspian Sea Mazandaran Depression and two in the north of Iran, part of the Caucasian Range.
 Mt.
 Sabalan and Mt.
 Sahand are two Quaternary Volcanos in the area.
 Sabalan is a large stratovolcano consisting of 3 summits named Soltan (4811), Heram (4612m) and Kasra (4573m).
 The stratovolcano is situated on a possible horst trending northeast-southwest and erupted at latest in the Holocene.
 Caldera collapsing has caused a depression about 400 m in height and 12 km in diameter.
 The lava flows consists of trachyandesite, andesite and dacite and pyroclastic deposits.
 There are 9 hot springs with a temperature in the range of 25-85 °C.